satnaing/astro-paper/src/content/blog/setting-dates-via-git-hooks.md

 draft: false
 tags:
   - docs
+  - FAQ
 canonicalURL: https://smale.codes/posts/setting-dates-via-git-hooks/
-description: How to use Git Hooks to set your Created and Modified Dates on Astro-Paper
+description: How to use Git Hooks to set your Created and Modified Dates on AstroPaper
 ---

-In this post I will explain how to use the pre-commit Git hook to automate the input of the created (`pubDatetime`) and modified (`modDatetime`) in the Astro-Paper blog theme frontmatter
+In this post I will explain how to use the pre-commit Git hook to automate the input of the created (`pubDatetime`) and modified (`modDatetime`) in the AstroPaper blog theme frontmatter

 ## Table of contents